Furnace Repair: 20 Troubleshoot Items You Can Check Before Calling For Service

 Standard-Efficiency (80%) Gas Furnace

-Complete HVAC System with Air Conditioner, Furnace and Ductwork shown
+Complete HVAC System with Air Conditioner, Furnace and Ductwork are shown.

 FURNACE TROUBLESHOOT ITEMS

 FURNACE WON’T RUN: Furnace Shut-Off Switch Is Turned Off

 A gas furnace has a Furnace Shut-Off Switch.
 It looks like a light switch as is typically attached to the furnace (though maybe on a nearby wall).
 Be sure it’s turned on.
 It is not unheard of that you might bump this switch while changing a filter, or a child may have turned it off to see what would happen.

 FURNACE WON’T RUN / HEAT: Check The Gas Shut Off (from the house to furnace)

 The is a gas shut-off to stop gas flow into the furnace.
 It’s located quite near the furnace.
 If the button’s ridge or handle is the same direction as the gas line, it’s on.
 If the button’s ridge or handle is not the same direction as the gas line, it’s turn off.

 Gas to the furnace is ON (handle lines up with pipe).